Osheah/p4da-numpy-random/README.md

 * Thanks to all the good folks at wikipedia and stackoverflow
 * Thanks to my husband for taking the kids away for the weekend.
+* Thanks to this coder  - code taken from https://www.programiz.com/python-programming/examples/shuffle-card